guidanoli/ew3/contracts/README.md

 The names of available models can be derived from `RegisteredModel` events in the `Completer` interface.
 The fourth and last field is a list of options, typed as `Option[]`.

+### `ModelCostTable` (struct)

+This structure defines the costs (per prompt and completion token) for a model.
+It contains two unsigned 256-bit integer fields, `perCompletionToken` and `perPromptToken`, in this order.
+These costs are used to estimate the cost of a completion upon request (since the number of prompt tokens is unknown) and to calculate the exact cost upon request fulfillment.
+The difference (if any) is reimbursed to the original requester.

 ## [`Callback.sol`](./src/Callback.sol)

 This file defines the `Callback` interface, which is called whenever a completion request is fulfilled by an operator.